A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 This is a family oriented resort, and we are perhaps the only table where just a couple is sitting.
 Most have two to three generations, and the kids seem to be having the time of their lives.

 The Lake Champlain Maritime Museum is on the Basin Harbor property.
-We live next door to the Chesapeake Bay Maritime Museum and over the years we have been to many more, but this one is first rate.
+We live next door to the Chesapeake Bay Maritime Museum and over the years we have been to many more.
+This one is first rate.

 Like most, it has exhibits of the recreational aspects of the Lake’s history.

-But it has extensive exhibits explaining the naval battles from both the Revolutionary War and the War of1812 perspectives.
-There was an arms race with each party building ships at a frantic pace to maintain dominance of the Lake’s waterways.
+But it has extensive exhibits explaining the naval battles from both the Revolutionary War and the War of 1812 perspectives.
+During that period, there was an arms race with each party building ships at a frantic pace to maintain dominance of the Lake’s waterways.

 The exhibits showed the evolution of the watercraft adapted to the lake, from birch bark canoes to the excellent woodwork in the 19th and 20th century crafts.